Diegopie/d2_seasonal_challenges/psuedo.md

 ## MVP

 - ChallengeCard
-  - refactor components to use parsed data
+  - Move getLocal from ObjectiveStorage into a hook
-  - Create code and/or hook to update state and local storage
+  - Add ability to update task completed
   - Need to add logic to also update local if a new challenge is added to the week array

 ## Polish